 - Organ damage, including punctured lungs

-- Cuts, lacerations and bruises
+- Cuts, lacerations, and bruises

 - Hearing or vision loss

-If the injuries are serious enough, they could necessitate the amputation of a limb, lead to partial or full paralysis or cause permanent brain damage.
+If the injuries are serious enough, they could necessitate the amputation of a limb, lead to partial, or full paralysis or cause permanent brain damage.
 In the most tragic of circumstances, a multi-car pile-up could lead to the loss of your loved one.

-Establishing fault in multi-car pileup accidents
+How do you establish fault in multi-car pileup accidents in Nashville?

-A chain-reaction accident had an inciting incident – one car crashed into another car, or one car sideswiped two cars, or some other scenario occurred causing the front-end of one car to crash into the rear-end of another.
-When the dust clears and it is time to establish fault, attorneys and insurance companies use accident reconstructionists to help piece together the evidence and figure out what caused the accident to occur, and who or what was at fault.
+A chain-reaction accident has an inciting incident – one car crashed into another car, one car sideswiped two cars, or some other scenario occurred causing the front-end of one car to crash into the rear-end of another.
+When the dust clears and it is time to establish fault, attorneys and insurance companies use accident reconstructionist experts to help piece together the evidence and figure out what caused the accident to occur and who or what was at fault.

 Tennessee uses a modified form of comparative fault – which means you might not be able to collect all of the compensation you’re entitled to have because you could be found partially at fault for the accident, especially if you were one of the middle cars.